A Digital Nomad Guide to Dharamshala

 This is how most locals in the region maintain their health.
 My advice to you would be the same—there’s no need for you to spend big bucks to tame your body.
 Simply put on your trekking shoes, and step out of your apartment.

 That being said, Dharamshala does have a couple of gyms, too.
-Some of your options are McLlo gym, X-treme Fitness, Fitness Plus Gym, and Pumping Iron Gym.
+Some of your options are McLlo gym, X-treame Fitness, and Fitness Plus Gym.
 All gyms and fitness centres in Dharamshala have professional instructors that will guide you through your daily workout.

 Lastly, yoga is also a great way to keep yourself fit.
 Dharamshala has a number of yoga centres, with trained instructors who will equip you with the ins and outs of this beautiful exercise.
 In Dharamshala, there is yoga for everyone—from walk-in classes to week-long retreats, you can choose what suits your needs best.
 Some great organisations for yoga in the region are Bhagsu Yoga Institute, Aranya Yoga, and the Himalayan Iyengar Yoga Center.